 That’s where technology partners come in.
 Merchants can protect themselves from fraud while expanding globally by aligning themselves with a relatively new breed of fraud management called guaranteed fraud protection.

 The model, which Signifyd pioneered, uses big data, machine learning and domain expertise to shift fraud liability from merchants to the fraud-protection provider, which makes the merchant financially whole for an approved order that later turns out to be fraudulent.

-Given that the best form of guaranteed fraud protection relies on global transaction data from thousands of merchants, the fraud protection provider will likely have seen customers before they’ve ever visited a merchant’s site.
+Given that the best form of guaranteed fraud protection relies on global transaction data from thousands of merchants, the fraud protection for merchants will likely have seen customers before they’ve ever visited a merchant’s site.
 That gives retailers with international ambition insights into orders coming from first-time customers in a new geography.

 And it allows the retailer to cross one more thing off its going-international to-do list.

 Contact Mike Cassidy at m[email protected]; follow him on Twitter at @mikecassidy.